 How do you find a piano teacher?
-I suggest a structured piano teacher interview process.
+I suggest a piano lessons interview process.
 Word of mouth is a great start.
-However, ask several people, and find out why they recommend that teacher.
-You can do a Google search, though you’re likely to find more information about schools than individual teachers.
+Ask several people, and find out why they recommend that teacher.
+It’s a little tougher finding the right teacher through a Google search, since you’re more likely to find out about music schools than individual teachers.

 Once you’ve narrowed down your choice of teachers, schedule a lesson with your top choice(s).
 Teachers should welcome this opportunity to meet with you, though you should be prepared to pay for the lesson.
 This is how it’s often done when a serious music student applies to a university or conservatory of music.
 It’s beneficial for both parties!

 Whether this is the student’s first piano lesson, or the student has recently moved and is looking for a new teacher, scheduling a consultation lesson is a smart idea.
 Before committing to a new teacher, you want to get a glimpse into her teaching style.
 On the flip side, many teachers require the consultation lesson.
 A good teacher knows that she can be successful in teaching most, but not all students.
 I have sometimes found a student might not be ready from an attention or motor skills perspective.
 Or, the student might want to study in an area where I don’t have expertise, such as jazz improvisation.